Royal Aircraft Establishment: History

 The unit used various aircraft such as : Hawker Hunter, English Electric Canberra B.6 WK163 & B.6 WH953, BAC One-Eleven Series 402 XX919, Hawker Siddeley HS.125 XW930, and Douglas Dakota ZA947.
-During February 1988 the last Westland Wessex left after 30 years of trials work.
+During February 1988, the last Westland Wessex left after 30 years of trials work.

 Royal Aircraft Factory

 Aircraft Factory designs

-Between 1911 and 1918 the Royal Aircraft Factory produced a number of aircraft designs.
-Most of these were essentially research aircraft, but a few actually went into mass production, especially during the war period.
+Between 1911 and 1918, the Royal Aircraft Factory produced a number of aircraft designs.
+Most of these were essentially research aircraft, but several actually went into quantity production, especially during the First World War.
 Some orders were met by the factory itself, but the bulk of production was by private British companies, some of which had not previously built aircraft.

 Up to about 1913 the designation letters referred to the general layout of the aircraft, derived from a French manufacturer or designer famous for that type: